 Do GM foods have to be labelled?

-Labelling is also required for GM foods that have an altered characteristic (e.g. altered nutritional profile) when compared to a counterpart non-GM food (e.g. soy beans with increased oleic acid content).
-These GM foods are listed in subsection S26—3(2) of
+Yes.
+GM foods and ingredients (including food additives and processing aids) that contain novel DNA or novel protein must be labelled with the words ‘genetically modified’.
+This labelling statement is also required for GM foods that have an altered characteristic (e.g. altered nutritional profile) when compared to a counterpart non-GM food (e.g. soy beans with increased oleic acid content).

 Where will I find GM listed on the label?